Kmac907/Kmac907/README.md

 - I practice technologies in my home lab and in the cloud
 - Currently learning Cybersecurity and Cloud Computing
 - Personal website [link](https://kmac907.tech/)
-- I’m currently open for new job opportunities

 <br>